ledoyen/aash/aash-parser/README.md

 System.out.println(v.toString());
 ```

-The Visitor implementation do have the responsability to call `accept` on children where there is.
+The Visitor implementation do have the responsability to call `accept` on children where there are.

 This way you can do stuff before and after this call, for example :